-Despite a record breaking year of visitors to NYC in 2016, of the 105 million tourists expected to visit this year, many are will not to come any further uptown than Central Park to any history museums or public tours -- largely because the Northern area of Manhattan have been left off
+Despite another record breaking year of visitors to NYC in 2017, of the 142 million tourists expected to visit this year, many are will not to come any further uptown than Central Park to any history museums or public tours -- largely because the Northern area of Manhattan have been left off

 of most New York City visitors maps.